redmage840/shiningforce/README.md

 Bard: Unholy Chant: All other friendly units within range 2 get +1 to all stats for the remainder of the turn at<br>
 level 4.<br>
 Bard: Discord: Target within range 5 is attacked using psyche versus psyche to-hit.
 Damage is psyche versus psyche<br>
 divided by 2 rounded down and added to 1 (about half normal formula, minimum 2).
-Type magick.<b>
+Type magick.<br>
 Bard: Esuna: Target within range 4 has each effect attempted to dispel/remove with no modifier.<b>
 Bard: Moonlight: Target Warrior, Shadow, Plaguebearer, or Trickster is healed 4 spirit up to its max spirit.<b>
 Plaguebearer: Pox: Each adjacent, non-plaguebearer, unit gets pox effect if it does not already have it.
 Effect<b>
 causes 3 poison damage at end of turn.
 Lasts 4 turns at level 6.<b>
 Plaguebearer: Paralyze: Target adjacent unit makes endurance save or is stunned (has no actions or move) until<b>
 its next end of turn.<b>
+Plaguebearer: Contagion: Plaguebearers have an innate death effect that gives each adjacent unit a contagion effect<b>
+if it does not already have one.
+Contagion gives -3 to strength, endurance, agility, and dodge.
+Lasts 3 turns at<b>
+level 7.
+This is triggered the moment a plaguebearer is reduced to zero spirit.<b>
 <b>
 Coming soon: descriptions of powerup spells/summons and Fakir Ali's spells already in game...